 Other help if your application is unsuccessful

 If the Scottish Welfare Fund cannot assist you, the Welfare Map provides information on how to get help with debts, housing, employment and specialist advice.

-A factsheet from the Child Poverty Action Group on Financial Help in the Early Years (PDF) outlines the support that may be available for families from pregnancy to school age.
+http://www.cpag.org.uk/content/financial-help-early-years provides information on the support that may be available for families from pregnancy to school age.